Skip to Content

 Panama City Beach

-‘Girls Gone Wild’ had its roots Panama City, but the city’s heyday as a premier Spring Break destination has faded in the decade since city fathers enacted laws banning alcohol on the beach during March.
+‘Girls Gone Wild’ had its roots Panama City, but the city’s heyday as a premier Spring Break destination has faded as local governments crack down on alcohol sales and consumption.

-With temperatures rarely rising much above the high 60s during March, this may not be the best place in Florida to soak up the sun, at least not until April.
+With temperatures rarely rising much above the high 60s during March, this may not be the best place in Florida to soak up the sun anyway.

-Panama Beach has long been a Spring Break party town, and expect nothing less this year.
-Drinking is no longer permitted on the beach but that hasn’t dulled the revelry.
+Panama City Beach has long been a Spring Break party town, and the alcohol bans have not yet dulled the revelry.

-Because of the unpredictable weather (temps have already dipped below freezing this winter), you likely will find a few bargains on Hotels.com.
-Campers should consider our choices for the beach camping in Florida’s Panhandle.
+Because of unpredictable weather, you likely will find a few bargains on Hotels.com.
+Campers might consider our choices for the beach camping in Florida’s Panhandle.

 Hot Tip: A cozier, Old Florida small-town atmosphere can be found 30 miles east of Panama City in Grayton Beach, but accommodations there are few.